means two things, thinking about what you see + visualizing what you think

 A concept can be defined as the creative solution to the design problem or objective for the website, print or multimedia project.
 It is the underlying rationale expressed through style, color, image and font selection.
 Everything—ABSOLUTELY EVERYTHING should have a reason to exist, or it is just extra and can create a disconnect from the primary purpose.

 Creating a strategy statement clarifies the idea or design and puts it into words.
 Essential as part of a business plan proposing the idea to an owner or investor.
 A well-written concept statement sums up the idea providing a clear visualization and is made up of 3 - 4 sentences.
-The questions posed in Building a Strategy will start the process.
+The Building a Strategy will start the process.

 CREATIVE THINKING STARTS HERE...